 If you look at some of the costumes used in horror and BDSM, there’s a lot of overlap.
 There’s leather, straps, and other torture devices.
 And there’s the combination of pleasure and pain.

-Horror photography gives us a thrill.
-It plays with our fears.
-The images stick in our mind, whether we want them to or not.
+Horror photography gives us a thrill by playing with our fears.
+Images stick in our minds, whether we want them to or not.

 There are many ways photographers scare us with their imagery.
-You can use elaborate props and realistic horror makeup.
-Or you can set eerie scenes that rely on tension.
+They use elaborate props and sets and realistic horror makeup.
+Or they set eerie scenes that rely on story and tension.

-If you have a passion for the gruesome and the macabre, you can create horror photography yourself.
-Explore some of the themes demonstrated by photographers in this article to create your own horrifying imagery.
+If you are passionate about the gruesome and the macabre, you can create horror photography yourself.
+Explore some of these themes demonstrated by pro photographers to create your own horrifying imagery!